Ilhembsk/Ilhembsk/README.md

 Here are some ideas to get you started:

-Hi 👋, I'm Ilhem
+Hi 👋, I'm Ilhem,

 - 🔭 I worked on 2 projects during my training: Journey Customization and Globpaacker.
 - 👀 I'm interested in web design.
 - 🌱 I’m currently learning code at Le Wagon.
-- 📫 How to reach me by private message.
+- 📫 How to reach me by private message.>